Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Methods

-Petrzela and Polak \cite{petrzela2019} introduced a category of analog electrical circuits exhibiting chaotic dynamics under three constraints: a canonical form, structurally stable attractors, and novel dynamics.
-Here, we work with a particular realization that provides chaotic dynamics that are visually interesting and can be physically realized in a simple circuit, with the attractor seen on an oscilloscope (demonstrated in \cite{sprott2022}, from which we take the parameters and non-dimensional form discussed here).
-For the circuit shown in \ref{fig:3}a, the equations describing the three observed states are given by
+Petrzela and Polak \cite{petrzela2019} introduced a family of analog electrical circuits exhibiting chaotic dynamics under three constraints: a canonical form, structurally stable attractors, and novel dynamics.
+We work with a particular realization whose chaotic dynamics can be physically realized in a simple circuit, with the attractor observable on an oscilloscope (demonstrated in Ref.~\cite{sprott2022}, from which we take the parameters and non-dimensional form discussed here).
+For the circuit shown in Fig.~\ref{fig:3}a, the equations describing the three observed states are

-For convenience in numerical simulations, we work with the non-dimensional form of the system (i.e., one in which physical constants are replaced with the minimal number of parameters to represent the same dynamics).
-The non-dimensional form of this system is given by
+For convenience in numerical simulations, we work with the non-dimensional form of the system (i.e., one in which physical constants are replaced with the minimal number of parameters to represent the same dynamics):

-All parameters for both the dimensional and dimensionless systems are taken from \cite{sprott2022}, and are provided in Extended Data Table \ref{tab:ppparams}.
+All parameters for both the dimensional and dimensionless systems are taken from Ref.~\cite{sprott2022} and are provided in Table~\ref{tab:ppparams}.

 The form of the equations learned by the PEM-UDE method is given by: